callummole/ApplicantTask/README.md

 A task assessing an applicant's data handling and reporting skills.

-Instructions can be found in 'StudentshipTaskInstructions.docx'.
+Instructions can be found in 'TaskInstructions.docx'.